pinheiroGroup/Kinbiont.jl/README.md

 ## ODE segmentation with fixed number of change points

 In this example, we demonstrate the process of fitting a dataset with a sequence of ODEs using a segmentation approach.
-The dataset is generated with three segments, each modeled by a different ODE. the we fit it with the 'selection_ODE_fixed_change_points' function
+The dataset is generated with three segments, each modeled by a different ODE.
+Then we fit it with the 'selection_ODE_fixed_change_points' function

  ```julia
 # First segment ODE